Alex Polizzi: Television career

 In August 2021, Alex Polizzi: My Hotel Nightmare aired on Channel 5, which chronicled the renovation of The Star during the COVID-19 pandemic prior to its opening.

 Personal life

-Polizzi lives in London with her husband Marcus Miller, whom she married in 2007, along with their daughter and son.
+Polizzi lives in London.
+Her former husband is Marcus Miller, whom she married in 2007 (divorced 2024).
+They have 2 children together, a daughter Olga and son Rocco.
 Polizzi is bilingual, being fluent in English and Italian.
-Her sister Charlotte is married to Oliver Peyton, an Irish restaurateur and a judge on the BBC television series Great British Menu.
+Her sister Charlotte is married to Oliver Peyton, an Irish restaurateur and a former judge on the BBC television series Great British Menu.
 Sir Rocco Forte is her uncle.

 She had a Roman Catholic upbringing, and spent "every Sunday of her childhood" at the Church of the Immaculate Conception on Farm Street, London.

 Polizzi backed the Leave campaign during the 2016 British referendum on membership of the EU, but has spoken subsequently of her concern that Brexit could threaten the supply of labour into the hospitality and hotel industry.